BY MIKE NOLAN

 February 17, 2012 10:00PM

-Glenn Horton, President and CEO of Horton Insurance, talks about his association in a discussion room where his fishing hobby is on arrangement during a companies offices during 10320 W. Orland Parkway in Orland Park, Illinois, Friday, May, 6, 2011. | Joseph P. Meier~Sun-Times Media
+Glenn Horton, President and CEO of Horton Insurance, talks about his company in the conference room where his fishing hobby is on display at the companies offices at 10320 W. Orland Parkway in Orland Park, Illinois, Friday, May, 6, 2011. | Joseph P. Meier~Sun-Times Media

 Fishing is his golf

 As diversions, Horton said he tried snow skiing and scuba diving.
 He’s not a golfer but is passionate about deep-sea fishing.
 Saltwater trophy fish line the walls of the company’s conference room, including a marlin, tarpon, grouper and a cubera snapper caught by son David.
 If he’s making plans for dining out, Tinley Park’s Tin Fish restaurant is at the top of Horton’s list.

 He and his wife have a home in Key Largo, Fla., and a 35-foot fishing boat.